 By encouraging the formation of new bone tissue, boxing training can increase bone density.
 This is especially important for those at risk of developing osteoporosis, a condition in which bones become weak and brittle, increasing their susceptibility to fracture.

 Benefit #7: Develop Power

-Boxing is a great way to develop power, which is different than strength.
+Boxing is a great way to develop power, which is different from strength.
 Power is "energy converted per time unit," while strength would be the maximal amount of weight you can move, with time not being a factor.
 A classic strength exercise would be a deadlift, where the whole goal is to lift as much as you can.

-Therefore, working on your power in the boxing gym will translate to other (sports) activities, too, as you will learn how to exert a maximal amount of force in the least amount of time.
+Therefore, working on your power in the boxing gym will translate to other (sports) activities, too, as you will learn how to exert a maximum amount of force in the least amount of time.
 You will be much "snappier" in other fields as well, not only in the ring.
 Plus, all that endurance that boxing helps you build will help you last longer in other areas as well.

 Benefit #8: Build Up Your Confidence

 Boxing helps you to build up your confidence, and not because you will feel like the strongest one in the room, no. Your confidence will rise based on the fact that you are doing something hard, but positive multiple times per week.

 Once your body starts transforming, your gut disappearing while you start building some muscles, you will start looking better, which will again drive up your confidence.
 That will motivate you to continue working out, and get you even more results, which will drive even more confidence, and all that thanks to a heavy bag and a pair of boxing gloves.